8 Alternatives to Sauce Labs for Kubernetes Testing Teams

 Can I use Testkube alongside Sauce Labs instead of replacing it?

 Yes.
-Many teams keep Sauce Labs for cross-browser and device testing where real device coverage matters and use Testkube for everything else: API testing, load testing, integration testing, and E2E testing inside their Kubernetes clusters.
-The two platforms address different problems and can coexist in the same testing strategy.
+Many teams keep Sauce Labs for cross-browser and device testing where real device coverage matters, and use Testkube for everything else: API testing, load testing, integration testing, and E2E testing inside their Kubernetes clusters.
+The two platforms address different problems and coexist cleanly in the same testing strategy.

 Why would I leave Sauce Labs if their device coverage is the best?

 If device coverage is your primary concern, you probably should not leave.
 Sauce Labs' device lab is genuinely strong.
 The question is whether you also need testing that runs inside your Kubernetes infrastructure, and whether paying for a cloud grid makes sense for tests that do not need real device hardware.
-Many teams find that 80% of their tests can run headless inside the cluster, and only 20% actually need a device grid.
+Many teams find 80% of their tests can run headless in the cluster.

 How does environment parity work in Testkube vs Sauce Labs?

-In Sauce Labs, tests run on managed VMs and real devices in Sauce Labs' data centers.
-Your application's Kubernetes networking, service mesh, secrets, and resource constraints are not present.
-Sauce Connect creates a tunnel for accessing internal services, but the test execution environment itself does not match production.
-In Testkube, tests run as Kubernetes jobs inside the same cluster where your application runs, with the same networking, services, and constraints.
+Sauce Labs runs tests on managed VMs and real devices in their data centers.
+Your Kubernetes networking, service mesh, secrets, and resource constraints are not present.
+Sauce Connect creates a tunnel for accessing internal services, but the execution environment does not match production.
+Testkube runs tests as Kubernetes jobs inside the same cluster where your application runs, with the same networking, services, and constraints.

 What if we need real mobile device testing?

 Neither Testkube nor any Kubernetes-native tool replaces a physical device lab for testing on real iOS and Android hardware.
 If you need that, BrowserStack, LambdaTest, or Sauce Labs are purpose-built for it.
-The decision is whether you also need a separate platform for everything that does not require a physical device.
+The decision is whether you also need a separate platform for everything that does not require a physical device, which is where Kubernetes-native test orchestration fits.

 Sauce Labs uses concurrency-based pricing where costs increase with parallel sessions and usage.
-Testkube uses predictable seat-based pricing and runs on your existing Kubernetes infrastructure.
-Since tests run inside your clusters, there is no separate compute bill for test execution and no need to compromise network policies or firewall rules to give tests access to your applications and services.
+BrowserStack and LambdaTest use similar consumption models with different breakpoints.
+BlazeMeter is consumption-based and can be expensive at scale.
+Testkube uses predictable seat-based pricing and runs on your existing Kubernetes infrastructure, so there is no separate compute bill for test execution.

 About Testkube